Prince269090/permission-master/README.md

 `$ truffle migrate --reset`
 You must migrate the smart contract each time your restart ganache.

 ## Step 5.
-Interact with smart contract through truffle for validation or Run `truffle test` for validation
+Run below command to run the tests and validate the results.
+`$ truffle test`